My Nintendo Picross: The Legend of Zelda: Twilight Princess: Legacy

 While Pokémon Picross and My Nintendo Picross, both Nintendo collaborations, released in quick succession, the games never received a Nintendo-based follow-up, with Jupiter Corporation left to release non-themed Picross games or collaborate with other publishers.
-In 2023, Norichika Meguro, managing director of Jupiter, stated that while the company wanted to collaborate with Nintendo, it was more difficult than ever before due to how protective they are of their intellectual property.
+In 2023, Norichika Meguro, managing director of Jupiter, stated that while the company wanted to collaborate with Nintendo, it was more difficult than before due to how protective they are of their intellectual property.